-It is the responsibility of the Secretary to ensure that BCA membership is paid on the due date (1st January), thus ensuring continued BCA membership..
+It is the responsibility of the Treasurer to ensure that the Club's BCA membership is paid on the due date, thus ensuring continued BCA membership.

 The Club will appoint a new Committee at its Annual General Meeting (Hilary term).
 The Committee will serve for one complete academic year.
 At least three members of the new Committee will arrange a safety briefing session with the Sports Federation within two weeks of appointment.